COLUMBIA, S.C. — Early voting began on Monday, Oct. 21, in South Carolina.

 Absentee voting

-The deadline to request and absentee ballot is 5 p.m.
-Friday, October 25.
-Allow time for the process to go through the US Postal Service – first sending in your request, then the time it takes you to fill it out and send it back.
+The deadline to request an absentee ballot is 5 p.m.
+Friday, Oct.
+25. Allow time for the process to go through the US Postal Service – first sending in your request, then the time it takes to fill it out and send it back.

 As of 2022, South Carolina state law no longer allows absentee requests to be made online or by email.
-If you want or need to vote absentee, you must call, visit or send your request by US Mail to your county voter registration office.
-In your absentee application request, you must supply your name, date of birth and last four digits of your Social Security number before an application can be mailed to you.
+If you want or need to vote absentee, you must call, visit or send your request by U.S. Mail to your county voter registration office.
+In your absentee application request, you must supply your name, date of birth and last four digits of your Social Security number before an application can be mailed.

-When you receive your ballot, fill it out and make sure to sign the voter’s oath and have your signature witnessed by someone at least age 18 years or older (no notary necessary).
+When you receive your ballot, fill it out and make sure to sign the voter’s oath and have your signature witnessed by someone at least 18 years old (no notary necessary).

 Completed absentee ballots must be received at your county voter registration office before 7 p.m. on Election Day.
-Make sure you have allowed time for your completed ballot to be delivered by the US Postal Service.
+Ensure you have allowed time for the US Postal Service to deliver your completed ballot.
 Ideally, completed absentee ballots should be delivered no later than one week before Election Day.

-You can opt to return your absentee ballot in person to your local voter registration office.
-Make sure when you do that you have a valid photo ID (driver’s license, DMV-issued photo ID, passport, military photo ID or a SC voter registration card containing a photo of the voter) with you when you return your ballot in person.
+You can return your absentee ballot in person to your local voter registration office.
+Make sure you have a valid photo I.D. (driver’s license, DMV-issued photo identification, passport, military photo identification or South Carolina voter registration card containing a photo of the voter) with you when you do so.

-Immediate family members or authorized representatives can request an absentee ballot or return a completed absentee ballot for another person.
-Authorized representatives must sign an oath that they meet the requirements of being an authorized representative by completing the online form
+Immediate family members or authorized representatives can request an absentee ballot or return a completed one for another person.
+Authorized representatives must complete the online form and sign an oath stating that they meet the requirements of being an authorized representative.

-According to SCVotes.gov, a voter admitted to a hospital as an emergency patient on the day of the election or within four days of the election can have an immediate family member apply for and deliver a ballot to you.
+According to SCVotes.gov, a voter admitted to a hospital as an emergency patient on the day of the election or within four days can have an immediate family member apply for and deliver a ballot to you.

 On Election Day

-• Federal Military ID (all Department of Defense photo IDs and Veterans Affairs benefit card)
+- Federal Military ID (all Department of Defense photo I.D.s and Veterans Affairs benefit cards)

-If you forget to bring your photo ID, you may vote a provisional ballot that will count only if you show your photo ID to your county board of voter registration and elections office before the election is certified – in this case, before November 8.
+If you forget to bring your photo I.D., you may vote a provisional ballot that will count only if you show it to your county board of voter registration and elections office before the election is certified—in this case, before Nov.
+8.

 If you intend to vote and are in a line to vote at 7 p.m., that precinct will stay open until the last voter has completed and cast their ballot.

-You have the option to vote “straight party,” meaning you click or mark the first choice on the ballot to cast your vote for single party (Republican, Democratic, etc.) rather than selecting individual candidates in the contested races on your ballot.
+You can vote “straight party,” meaning you click or mark the first choice on the ballot to cast your vote for a single party (Republican, Democratic, etc.) rather than selecting individual candidates in the contested races on your ballot.
 “Straight party” is a one-and-done choice as every candidate of that party is chosen throughout the ballot.
-You can opt to change your vote for any particular office by selecting the candidate of choice for that office and the previously selected candidate will automatically be deselected.
+You can opt to change your vote for any particular office by selecting the candidate of choice for that office, and the previously selected candidate will automatically be de-selected.

 Straight party does not include non-partisan contests or questions.
 Those votes must be made individually.